amirweiss15/academic-kickstart/content/home/publications.md

 ## **Conference Papers** ##

-•	**Weiss, A.** and Yeredor, A., “Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution”, Submitted to _IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_ in Oct.
-2018.
+•	**Weiss, A.** and Yeredor, A., “Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution”, to appear in _Proc.
+IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Accepted Feb.
+2019.

 •	**Weiss, A.** and Yeredor, A., “Online Adaptive Quasi-Maximum Likelihood Blind Source Separation of Stationary Sources”, to appear in _Proc. of 30th IEEE Int.
 Conference on the Science of Electrical Engineers (ICSEE)_, Dec.
 2018.